pkopriv2/bashum/README.md

 # Bashum

-Finally, a package manager for bash, written in bash!
-Bashum provides support for building, installing and managing .bashums
+Finally, a package manager for bash - written in bash!
+But it's much more than a simple package manager.
+Bashum is a complete development ecosystem for bash code.

+Bashum provides a single 'require' function that allows bash developers to freely modularize and organize their code.
+This seemingly tiny feature frees bash developers from the confinges of monolithic scripts and brings bash up to par with other scripting languages.
+Just require a file that file's functionsare available to you.

+Bashum allows developers to build on the works of others by allowing dependencies between projects.
+Bashums are to bash what gems are to ruby.
+Simply add a dependency on another project and all that project's files are available to develop against!

+For those who aren't all that interested in developing bash code, you can still use bashum to use bash code!
+I love writing bash tools and love giving them away.
+Feel free to use bashum to install some of my stuff and let me know how things are working!

 # Commands

 * *build*         - Assembles the bashum project in the current working directory.
 * *install*       - Installs a bashum to the local bashum repo.
 * *list*          - Lists the currently installed bashums.
-* *show*    - Shows a detailed view of a bashum pacage, a .bashum file or a remote file.
 * *remove*        - Uninstalls a bashum file.
+* *remote add*    - Adds a repo to the list of remote repositories.
+* *remote remove* - Removes a repo from the list of remote repositories.
+* *remote list*   - Lists all the remote repositories.
 * *run*           - Runs an executable under the current bashum project.
+* *search*        - Searches the list of remote repositories for bashums to install.
+* *show*          - Shows a detailed view of a bashum pacage, a .bashum file or a remote file.
 * *test*          - Runs a subset of tests for the project.

 # Dependencies